metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 2. A supported version of Creo (see Supported Creo Versions above) must be installed and must work properly on your machine.

-3. Typically this program would be invoked on a computer that has the META tool suite installed.
-If this is no the case, the x64 version of UDM must be installed.
-This is needed because this program uses UDM to parse xml files.
-You can download UDM from http://repo.isis.vanderbilt.edu/downloads/.
-Make sure you install the 64 bit versions (e.g. UDM_x64-....msi).

-CADCreoParametricCreateAssembly.exe Install Instructions:
+Manual Creo version selection
 --------------------------------------------------------
-NOTE - Normally there is no need to perform a manual install.
-The META installer
-       performs of all the necessary setup.

-If you would like to install manually, perform the following steps:
-1. Copy the directory "Proe ISIS Extensions" to a local drive.
-Typically, "C:\Program Files\META\Proe ISIS Extensions"

-2. Setup the following system environment variable:

-	   Environment Variable		Typically Set To
-	   ---------------------	----------------
-	a) PROE_ISIS_EXTENSIONS 	C:\Program Files\META\Proe ISIS Extensions

-3. Starting with CADCreoParametricCreateAssembly.exe v1.2.2.0 no environment variables, other than PROE_ISIS_EXTENSIONS, are necessary.
-CADCreoParametricCreateAssembly.exe will automatically
-    choose the highest version of the CADCreoParametricCreateAssembly.exe supported versions of Creo (see Supported Creo Versions above) that is on your computer.
-However, there are cases where you may want to use the environment variables.
-For example, if you have multiple versions of Creo on your machine, then you may want to use the environment variables to specify the version you would like to use.
+1. CADCreoParametricCreateAssembly.exe will automatically choose the highest supported version of Creo (see Supported Creo Versions above) that is on your computer.
+If you have multiple versions of Creo on your machine, then you may want to use the environment variables to specify the version you would like to use.
 To specify a particular version of Creo, set the environment variables as follows: